SnootierMoon/ChemChat/README.md

 #### Running the server

-Unlike the Monopoly Deal server, this just creates an executable called 'out'.
-The port is 42069.
+Unlike the Monopoly Deal server, this creates an executable called 'out', which must be run to start the server.
+The server port is 42069.

 #### Connecting a client and Other Stuff